Religion in the United States: Islam

 Out of all religious groups surveyed by ISPU, Muslims were found to be the most likely to report experiences of religious discrimination (61%).
-That can also be broken down when looking at gender (with Muslim women more likely than Muslim men to experience racial discrimination), age (with young people more likely to report experiencing racial discrimination than older people), and race, (with Arab Muslims the most likely to report experiencing religious discrimination).
-Muslims born in the United States are more likely to experience all three forms of discrimination, gender, religious, and racial.
+That can also be broken down when looking at gender (with Muslim women more likely than Muslim men to experience racial discrimination), age (with young people more likely to report experiencing racial discrimination than older people), and race (with Arab Muslims the most likely to report experiencing religious discrimination).
+Muslims born in the United States are more likely to experience all three forms of discrimination: gender, religious, and racial.

 Research indicates that Muslims in the United States are generally more assimilated and prosperous than their counterparts in Europe.
 Like other subcultural and religious communities, the Islamic community has generated its own political organizations and charity organizations.

-ISPU also conducted a series of impact reports on Muslim Americans in both Michigan and New York City.
-22.3% of Muslims live in New York City, the home of more mosques (285 total) than any other American city.
-Though just shy of 9% of the NYC population, Muslims make up over 12% of the city's pharmacists, lab technicians, and over 9% of all doctors.
-They make up 11.3% of all engineers, and are engaged at every level of civic life in the city, from senior adviser to the city government to directing outreach at the city council level.
-Nearly 10,000 NYC teachers are Muslim.
-Looking at NYC, it is evident that Muslim Americans are engaged and active in important sectors of American life.
-That level of engagement and dynamic interaction with the communities around them is further highlighted through the Michigan case study as well.
+Hinduism

+Hinduism is representing approximately 1% of the U.S population in 2010s.
+In 2001, there were an estimated 766,000 Hindus in the US, about 0.2% of the total population.

+The first time Hinduism entered the United States is not clearly identifiable.
+However, large groups of Hindus have immigrated from India, Sri Lanka, Nepal, Pakistan, Bangladesh, Guyana, Trinidad and Tobago, other parts of the Caribbean, southern Africa, eastern Africa, Singapore, Malaysia, Indonesia, Mauritius, Fiji, Europe, Australia, New Zealand, and other regions and countries since the enactment of the Immigration and Nationality Act of 1965.
+During the 1960s and 1970s, Hinduism exercised fascination and contributed to the development of New Age thought.
+During the same decades, the International Society for Krishna Consciousness (ISKCON), a Vaishnavite Hindu reform organization, was founded in the US by A. C. Bhaktivedanta Swami Prabhupada.
+In 2003, the Hindu American Foundation—a national institution protecting the rights of the Hindu community of the US—was founded.

+According to the Association of Statisticians of American Religious Bodies newsletter published in March 2017, based on data from 2010, Hindus were the largest minority religion in 92 counties out of the 3143 counties in the country.

+American Hindus have one of the highest rates of educational attainment and household income among all religious communities and tend to have lower divorce rates.
+Hindus also have higher acceptance towards homosexuality (71%), which is higher than the general public (62%).